W3rni0/HacktivityCon_CTF_2020/readme.md

 **Post-CTF Writeup**\
 **`flag{too_many_pancakes_on_the_stack}`**

-**Solution:** With the challenge we are given an executable and a port on a server running this executable, by running this executable we can see that it asks for how many pancakes we want and then prints us a nice ASCII art of pancakes:
+**Solution:** With the challenge we are given an executable and a port on a server running this executable, by running this executable we can see that it asks for how many pancakes we want and then by giving it input it prints us a nice ASCII art of pancakes:

 ![](assets//images//pancakes_1.png)